 There are nearly jobs in this sector in Hull and East Yorkshire This accounts for over of jobs in the region Did you know?

-- In 2023/24, in Hull and East Yorkshire, 26.2% of apprenticeship starts and 30.7% of apprenticeship achievements were in Engineering and Manufacturing Technologies apprenticeships - double the average for England, which stands at 13.5% and 14.2%, respectively.
+- Between August 2024 and July 2025, in East Yorkshire, 32% of apprenticeship starts and 33% of apprenticeship achievements were in Engineering and Manufacturing Technologies apprenticeships; over double the average for England.

 - Women into Manufacturing and Engineering (WiME) is a local initiative aimed at encouraging more women to pursue careers in these industries.